 You know you need to protect your investment, but does it make sense to purchase extended coverage?

-If you have recently rolled off the lot in your new Subaru, you know that you have protection with the basic factory warranty.
-But what happens when it expires?
-Should you look into getting a Subaru extended warranty?
+If you have recently rolled off the lot in your new Subaru, you know that you have protection with a basic factory warranty.
+But when that expires, should you look into getting a Subaru extended warranty?
 In order to keep repair costs at a minimum, it makes sense to review your options.